KES Competence Center

 Signing rights form

-The “Implementation of signing rights for deputyships or guardianships“ form is available to the Child and Vulnerable Adult Protection Authorities for the regulation of disposal rights in accordance with Article 9, Sections 2 and 3 of the Ordinance on asset management under a deputyship or legal custodian (VBVV).
+The “Implementation of signing rights for deputyships or guardianships” form is available to the child and adult protection authorities for the regulation of disposal rights in accordance with Article 9, Sections 2 and 3 of the Ordinance on Asset Management by Welfare Advocates and Guardians (WAGAMO).

 • As an authority, here you can find all the relevant information about how the financial aspects of child and adult protection legislation are implemented at PostFinance.